 Professor Alisoun Milne has worked at the University of Kent for over 20 years, first in the Personal Social Services Research Unit, then the Tizard Centre and, since 2010, the social work team based at the Medway campus.

 Before becoming an academic, Alisoun worked as a social worker and team manager in two local authorities in London for 7 years.
-She is registered with the Health and Care Professions Council.
+She is registered with Social Work England.

 Alisoun holds an undergraduate degree in Geography, a Certificate of Qualification in Social Work/Diploma in Applied Social Studies, an MA in Social Policy and Social Research and a PhD in Social Policy.